gauthamvasan/gauthamvasan.github.io/index.md

 Previously, I was a Machine Learning Researcher at [Kindred Systems Inc][3].
 As a member of the AI Research Team in Toronto, I developed Deep Reinforcement Learning techniques to improve the product's ([SORT](SORT)) overall throughput at e-commerce fulfillment centres like [Gap Inc](GAP), etc. I was also responsible for the design, implementation and evaluation of learning algorithms and robot infrastructure as a part of the research and publication efforts at Kindred (e.g., [SenseAct](SenseAct)).
 I spent three wonderful years at Kindred; intially working with [Geordie Rose][14], [Suzzanne Gildert][15] and [Olivia Norton][16] in Vancouver and subsequently with [James Bergstra][12], [Dmytro Korenkevych][13] and [Rupam Mahmood][5] in Toronto.

 I graudated with an M.Sc (Thesis) in Computing Science from the University of Alberta in 2017.
 I worked under the supervision of [Patrick M. Pilarski][4] with the [BLINC](BLINC) and [RLAI](RLAI) labs.
 During my masters, I mostly worked with rehabilitative and assistive robots.
-My thesis research was on _‟Teaching a Powered Prosthetic Arm with an Intact Arm Using Reinforcement Learning”_.
+My thesis research was on [_‟Teaching a Powered Prosthetic Arm with an Intact Arm Using Reinforcement Learning”_][19].
 We used ideas from _Learning from Demonstration, Actor-Critic Reinforcement Learning_ and explored the possibilities for synergistic, context-aware control of a prosthetic arm.
 This work won the _2017 M.Sc.
 Outstanding Thesis Award in Computing Science_.

 In a past life, I studied _Instrumentation and Control Engineering_ at the National Institute of Technology (NIT), Tiruchirappalli.
 Under the guidance of [G. Saravana Ilango][11], my team devised control strategies for an autonomous robotic vacuum cleaner for solar panels which garnered accolades at the Texas Instruments Innovation Challenge (2014).
 In addition, I evaluated methods for model predictive control, real-time trajectory generation and motion planning for quadcopters while working with [K. Madhava Krishna][9] and [V. Sankaranarayanan][8].